Highlights

 After conversion, we measured the performance, and the improvements were immediate, with the model delivering an average response time of just 2.6 milliseconds per image over 10 iterations and 10,592 total queries, demonstrating impressive speed and efficiency.

 With TensorRT, we efficiently processed multiple streams, running vision models for pose estimation, facial landmarks, object detection, segmentation, and depth estimation with minimal latency.
 Optimizing models while maintaining accuracy enabled smooth real-time performance, making the system ideal for edge deployment.
-If you’re working on edge AI applications, we highly recommend experimenting with TensorRT.
+If you’re working on edge AI applications, we highly recommend experimenting with TensorRT for inference optimization.
 Try different conversion methods, test various precision modes like FP16 and INT8, and see how much you can improve inference speed and memory usage.

 This is just the first step—next, we’ll dive deeper into advanced TensorRT techniques and how to fine-tune performance even further.
 Stay tuned!